vipinvkmenon/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 ## Creating Console Help

-We make use of the custom templating option available in the Cobra Framework to construct the output in the console.
+We use the custom templating option available in the Cobra Framework to construct the output in the console.
 The override of the default templating flow is triggered in the commands via the function `SetHelpTemplate` and `SetUsageTemplate`.

 In general, we call the `generateCmdHelp` function to generate the output that will be displayed in the console.
 The `generateCmdHelp` function gets the command as well as a structure of the type `generateCmdHelpOptions`.